 ‘Well done, Ronan,’ she said softly, and bent down to give the bird a single gentle stroke with the tip of her finger along the silken feathers of his back.

 Betony stayed crouching and edged stealthily towards the door of the Queen’s chamber.
 She rested her light hand on the shiny golden doorknob, ready to make her entry, when the sound of heightened tones of speech reached her ears and she recoiled, setting her ear closely against the door instead.
 One of the voices belonged to the Queen, Betony had heard her voice enough times before to recognise it.
 The other was that of a man, most likely one of her faithful aides who seemed to follow her everywhere that she roamed.

-‘And what of this so called new threat?’ the Queen intoned upon her subject, ‘another bunch of crackpot Republicans no doubt.’
+‘And what of this so called new threat?’ the Queen intoned upon her subject, ‘another bunch of xenophobic crackpots no doubt …’

 ‘I am assured by Commander Mangrove that it is much more serious than that, Your Majesty,’ said the dusty voice of her aide.
 ‘We have doubled the Guards at all of your residences.’

 ‘Come now, is that really quite necessary?’ the Queen pushed.

 ‘It is what has been recommended by the Vilmhied, Your Majesty.’
 There was a pause, in which Betony could clearly hear the constant hiss of the fine brainic lamps set at intervals along the corridor walls.

 The Queen then said: ‘Do we have enough Guards for that?’

 ‘Plenty, Your Majesty,’ the aide ventured with half conviction.
 ‘But we have made movements to recruit some extras, just as a precaution.’